 The decision to seek treatment for a substance use disorder can be the most difficult decision a person ever makes.
 Treating an addiction can be a challenging experiences but it is well worth the effort, since most people begin to see major improvements in their lives after only a few weeks.
+Adjusting to Life After Rehab is one of the final steps of the recovery process.
 If you have finished your addiction treatment program, congratulations!
 Your life after addiction treatment is likely unrecognizable compared to how it was before.

 However, it is important to recognize that even after finishing rehab, there are often significant challenges.
 People who are graduating from drug and alcohol rehab often face conflicting emotions.